RayBenefield/Forge-Dev-Kit/standards/cross-game-planning.hs.md

 When the team scorer's number is set it adds the number to this team's score and then reset to 0.

+##### Options

+ - Objectives with two labels send score message so their spawn order can be used for value
+ - Get count of everything with the two labels, loop through them to trigger a score based on spawn order (marking as scored), then clearing the scored marker
+ - Change the score channels, to trigger a change that displays updated score
+ - Use object local variables on scorer to add value